 When it comes to cannabis, knowledge is power.
-Start with absorbing everything you need to know about this Superplant.
+Start with absorbing everything you need to know about this plant.

-Experiencing the full benefits of cannabis begins with understanding the plant itself.
-With its therapeutic properties long understood by ancient civilizations, the use of cannabis as a calming and restorative aid dates back thousands of years.
+Experiencing cannabis fully begins with understanding the plant itself.
+With many of its properties long understood by ancient civilizations, the use of cannabis dates back thousands of years.

-A genus of the hemp family, cannabis’ most notable ingredients are cannabinoids and terpenes, these two active ingredients hold the key to this Superplant’s unique properties.
+A genus of the hemp family, cannabis’ most notable ingredients are cannabinoids and terpenes, these two active ingredients hold the key to this plant’s unique properties.

-We strongly believe that in order to choose the right products best suited to your life, you need to first understand the basic biology of the plant.
-Whether you’re looking to relax, reduce stress levels, or heighten your senses, discovering the right kind of cannabis can feel mind-boggling.
+We strongly believe that in order to choose the right products best suited to your life, you need to first understand the basic biology of cannabis.
+Discovering the right kind of cannabis can feel mind-boggling.

 At Flowr, we’ve got you covered.
 We understand every part of the plant—down to its molecular level—as a result, we’ve simplified the selection process for you.